Ammar-Sinan/Ammar-Sinan/README.md

 ###

-<p align="left">assionate software engineer with a love for solving problems and creating meaningful digital experiences.</p>
+<p align="left">passionate software engineer with a love for solving problems and creating meaningful digital experiences.</p>

 ###